 - Durable and water-resistant

-- Attaches to any collar with included clip
+- Attaches to almost any collar with the included clip

 Cons:

-- Battery life is 5 to 7 days
+- Battery life maxes out at 5 to 7 days

 - Monthly subscription required

-- Less accurate in dense forest compared to larger GPS units
+- Less accurate in dense forests compared to larger GPS units

-Our verdict: The only tracker we would comfortably recommend for toy breeds and small dogs.
-The size and weight are unmatched.
+My verdict: The only tracker I'd comfortably recommend for toy breeds.
+The size and weight are totally unmatched.

 Price: $149.99 + $9.99/month

-The Link wearable runs on the Verizon LTE-M network, which provides the broadest cellular coverage in the United States.
-It also includes temperature alerts -- the tracker will notify you if your dog is in an environment that is too hot or too cold.
+The Link wearable runs on the Verizon LTE-M network.
+That gives it the broadest cellular coverage in the United States right now.
+It also packs a unique temperature alert feature.
+The tracker notifies you if your dog gets too hot or too cold.
+Since my 9-year-old lab mix Benny struggles with heat regulation, I found this highly practical.
+The trade-off is the bulk.

 Pros: